holaholacocacola/CPSResources/docs/class-keyword-availability.md

 ## Classes

 1. The following class labels are available in all class packs.
 They are currently hardcoded and looked up in CPS dll's'.
 This will change in a future update.
 If making a class pack, these are the labels available to replace.
+Please see the

 - ClassAlterationMage
 - ClassApothecary